 2019 Shah Datardina

 Shah’s principal role at NAG during his nearly 40 years’ service with the company was the development of the NAG C Library from its inception.
 After the Mark 1 release, Shah continued to be the C Library supremo, and despite his quiet and unassuming manner he continued to keep everyone else under control for many years until his retirement including adding much of the new content.
 The NAG C Library is probably the most widely used variant of the NAG Library, and Shah’s influence on the software will always remain pivotal.
 Shah’s presence at NAG bought vision, humility, and integrity.
 He was a well-liked and respected colleague whose contribution to NAG and the NAG Library is remembered and much appreciated.

 2018 Mike Hooper

 Mike joined NAG in 1977, initially working as a programmer followed by promotions to Group Leader in 1987, Quality Assurance Manager in 1997, Divisional Manager in 1998 and Computing and Communications Group Leader in 2005 before leaving NAG in 2013.
-During his 35 years at NAG, Mike worked quietly behind the scenes, ensuring that all the systems NAG customers relied upon where of the highest possible quality and reliable.
+During his 35 years at NAG, Mike worked quietly behind the scenes, ensuring that all the systems NAG customers relied upon were of the highest possible quality and reliability.
 He was warmly regarded by his colleagues for his knowledge and helpfulness.
 In the days before automated building and testing tools, Mike made sure that new code developed for the NAG Library was forced to comply to exacting standards helping to cement NAG’s goal of achieving quality first.

 2017 Susan Shayler